hasanqadri/CS4400_Databases/README.md

  To populate the database, cd to the project directory and run
  >node bin/setup

+ Because triggers cannot be added from within a mysql client, they must be added at command line.
+Run
+>mysql -uroot -p${rootpasswd} -e "source bin/triggers.sql;" SLS017

  To enable running tests on the database, these commands must also be run
  >mysql -uroot -p${rootpasswd} -e "CREATE DATABASE SLS017_TEST_ENV /*\\!40100 DEFAULT CHARACTER SET utf8 */;"
  >